wormhole-foundation/wormhole-docs/learn/infrastructure/vaas.md

 The basic VAA has two components: a Header and a Body.

-The Guardians must validate messages emitted by contracts before they can be sent to the target chain.
-Once a majority of Guardians observe the message and finality has been achieved, the Guardians sign a keccak256 hash of the message body.
+The Guardians must validate messages emitted by contracts before sending them to the target chain.
+Once a majority of Guardians observe the message and determine finality, the Guardians sign a keccak256 hash of the message body.

 The message is wrapped up in a structure called a VAA, which combines the message with the Guardian signatures to form a proof.